-Food in Cartagena is a bit of delight.
+Food in Cartagena is a delight.
 A mix of the Caribbean and Latin flavours, there’s a whole lot of seafood on offer, plus some ubiquitous Latin American favourites featuring rice and beans, with fresh fruit and sweet treats in abundance.

 Go with an appetite to explore the culinary delights, of course, but you should also be wary as not all eateries are going to be equal in their hygiene or quality.
 To help you figure it all out, here are some top insider tips for eating in Cartagena.

 - Do not be afraid to go local.
 There are so many places where you can sit at a small restaurant and enjoy some classic homemade recipes.
 Consider asking for some local advice as chances are everyone will have a recommendation.